 Drive to Shakhrisabz, the birthplace of the famed leader Timur (Tamerlane).
 Shakhrisabz is home to numerous breathtaking mausoleums and monuments, and we spend time delving into the history of this once glorious town.
-Afterwards we continue our drive south to Termez.
+Continue to Termez for the night.
 Overnight Meridien Hotel or similar.
 (B)

 Shakhrisabz is a small town on the edge of the Pamir Mountains that is best known for being the birthplace of that formidable warrior Timur.
 Rising from humble beginnings it became an important city and home to scholars and artists as Timur’s influence spread throughout the region.
 The town today is home to numerous monuments and mausoleums dating back to this time – many of Timur’s family built tombs for themselves here.
 Also to be found here is a giant statue of the man himself under which newly wed couples come to seek blessing on their wedding day.